Kingxukai/linux/Documentation/security/SCTP.rst

 security_sctp_assoc_established()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Called when a COOKIE ACK is received where it sets the connection's peer sid
+Called when a COOKIE ACK is received where it sets the woke connection's peer sid
 to that in ``@skb``::

     @asoc - pointer to sctp association structure.
-    @skb - pointer to skbuff of the COOKIE ACK packet.
+    @skb - pointer to skbuff of the woke COOKIE ACK packet.

 Policy Statements